For Authors|For Editors|For Reviewers

 • Editor should have no conflict of interest with respect to articles they reject/accept.

 • Editor shall ensure that the peer-review process is fair, unbiased, and timely.
-Research articles must typically be reviewed by at least two independent reviewers.
+Research articles must typically be reviewed by at least two reviewers.

 • Editor shall ensure to preserve the reviewers’ anonymity.